Spirituality & Faith Formation

 STA students are guided to memorize specific prayers and scripture quotes according to their grade level.
 Spontaneous prayer and meditative prayer are also encouraged.
 The entire school community participates in daily prayer at school – in the classroom, as well as in prayers led for the entire student body at the beginning and end of each day.

 Students attend an all-school Mass once each week and on Holy Days of Obligation.
-They also participate in other traditional prayers and devotions according to the seasons of the Church calendar such as the Living Rosary, Stations of the Cross, May Crowning and a pet blessing to celebrate the feast day of St. Francis of Assisi.
-Attendance at Mass and devotions during the week is a requirement for all students.
+They also participate in other traditional prayers and devotions according to the seasons of the Church calendar such as the Stations of the Cross and May Crowning.
+K-8 students are required to attend weekly Mass on Tuesdays at 8:30am.
 Family members are invited and encouraged to join us in these spiritually enriching services.

-The Church teaches that parents are the primary educators of their children.
-Parents are therefore expected to support the spiritual growth of their children by praying with them and attending a Family Mass at St. Thomas the Apostle once per month.
-These Masses are regularly scheduled at the 8:30 am Mass on the second Sunday of the month.
+School Family Masses are scheduled at the 8:30 am Mass at St. Thomas the Apostle Church.
+There are between 4-5 Family Masses each year.
 STA students actively participate in Family Masses as members of the choir, altar servers, readers, greeters, and offertory gift bearers.
 All families are invited to enjoy fellowship and refreshments in the Parish Hall after Mass.

 All students at St. Thomas the Apostle School, no matter what grade level, are nurtured to recognize service as a way of life for followers of Christ.
 In the spirit of the Gospel, students learn to choose to reach out to others in need.
 Many opportunities for service are available throughout the year at school, in the parish and in the community such as: